Dot32Dev/gui_repo_list/README.md

 Currently just a slightly modified version of a GUI pokedex example

-Built in [Iced](https://github.com/iced-rs/iced), which is Pop_OS's GUI toolkit of choice for their new cosmic desktop environment
+Built in [Iced](https://github.com/iced-rs/iced), which is Pop!_OS's GUI toolkit of choice for their new cosmic desktop environment